msupply-foundation/conforma-server/documentation/List-of-Action-plugins.md

 The data used by the action primarily comes from `applicationData` and `outputCumulative`, which are flattened/spread into a combined object to the carbone processer.
 Extra data (such as from individual responses, or other expressions) can be provided in one of two ways:

 - `data`: this parameter is an object in which you can define a simple mapping between field names required by Carbone and fields on `applicationData`.
-This is the same as the mapping available in `modifyRecord`, so please [see that plugin](#modify-record) info for more detail and examples.
+This is the same as the mapping available in `modifyRecord`, so please [see modifyRecord plugin](#modify-record) info for more detail and examples.
 - `additionalData`: another object, but does no mapping, so each value must either be a literal value or an evaluator expression.
 In the latter case, you'll need to create the object using the [`buildObject` operator](Query-Syntax.md#buildobject).